egorikas/email-sender/README.md

 # Unit-testing

-I had limited amount of time, so decided no to write unit/integrations tests.
-But it's not a problem.
-Unit-tests for controller can be written without problems because of using `Sender` interface.
-For getting 100% incapsulation logger can be passed as an interface (it'd be needed to create interface for logger.)
+I had limited amount of time, so decided to write only tests for controllers,Email just to show my approach.
+For getting 100% encapsulation logger can be passed as an interface (it'd be needed to create interface for logger, but I'm not sure, that it should be done).
 For malgun-implementation tests can be written without any troubles because of using interfaces too.
 For others implementations some interfaces should be created first and then there won't be any problems with writing tests.

+I prefer to use code-generated mocks, because there are no {}interface as an argument for them and we have only one instance of the mock and it's being used in all project.
+That helps us to maintain code simplicity

+For running tests call `make test`

 # Focus-area